lyteword/lyteword/content/the-gospel.md

 title: 'The Gospel of Jesus Christ'
 ---

+***

+The Gospel, meaning "Good News," is the transformative message of God's love, forgiveness, and hope through Jesus Christ.
+It is the Good News that offers eternal life to all who believe.
+Continue reading below to explore further insights into this powerful message.

 ## God, Lord & Creator

 God made us to know, love and serve Him.
 Jesus Christ, the eternal one, created all things and rules over all.